griffithlab/civic-panel/docs/Annotate variants.rst

 - ENSG ID - `Ensembl gene identification number <http://useast.ensembl.org/info/genome/genebuild/genome_annotation.html>`_ for gene

-** 2) Variant Description: ** If the variant has a description in CIViC, the variant description has been reproduced in this section.
+2) **Variant Description:** If the variant has a description in CIViC, the variant description has been reproduced in this section.
 The variant description contains a high-level overview of all evidence statements available for this variant.

-** 3) Associated Assertions: ** If the variant has associated assertions, then these assertions have been reproduced in this section.
+3) **Associated Assertions: ** If the variant has associated assertions, then these assertions have been reproduced in this section.
 Assertions incorporate multiple evidence items to support a single clinical relevance statement.
 Typically, assertions include information from nationally recognized organizations such as the NCCN, the FDA, and the AMP.

-** 4) Associated Evidence Items: ** This section provides an overview of evidence items associated with the variant.
+4) **Associated Evidence Items: ** This section provides an overview of evidence items associated with the variant.
 Evidence items have been condensed into a grid with three columns.
 The first column is a single description of the evidence item, the second column provides the evidence item identification number(s) that support(s) the description, and finally, we provide the Pubmed identifications numbers associated with these evidence statements.
 For an evidence statement to be included in the grid, it must have an evidence level greater than "C" (Case Study) and it must be "Accepted".